-Students applying to the online master's in electrical engineering program must submit a pre-application to the Department of Electrical and Computer Engineering before formally applying to the CSU Graduate School.
+Students may apply to the online master's in electrical engineering program through a deferred fee program to ensure admissions criteria are met before having to pay the application fee to apply to the program.
 You can earn a guaranteed admission recommendation from the department, if you meet the conditions below.

 Admittance conditions for a guaranteed recommendation:

 - Complete two classes from the master's degree curriculum with a GPA of 3.0 or higher and with no less than a 2.7 in any course.
 You can take up to 9 credits as a non-admitted student.

 - A Bachelor of Science from a regionally accredited institution in electrical engineering, computer science, or related field (minimum 3.0 GPA) is required.